ENJOY A TRIP THROUGH LOCAL HISTORY

 From Expositions to Jazz Musicians

 In 1898, Omaha hosted the Trans-Mississippi & International Exposition, an event that brought millions to the city to learn about life west of the Mississippi River, and we will explore the site of the original fairgrounds.
-In time, the area became the home of stately homes and parks, as well as multiple jazz halls that hosted some of the most famous names in American music: Louis Armstrong, Sarah Vaughan, Duke Ellington, Dinah Washington, and many others.
-If New York and Chicago represented the big leagues of jazz, local trumpeter Preston Love, Sr. stated, then Omaha was the “Triple-A.” Join us as we uncover the local stories of jazz, world fairs and much more.
+In time, the area became the home of stately homes and parks, as well as multiple jazz halls that hosted some of the most famous names in American music: Louis Armstrong, Sarah Vaughan, Duke Ellington, Dinah Washington and many others.
+If New York and Chicago represented the big leagues of jazz, local musician Preston Love, Sr. stated, then Omaha was the “Triple-A.” Join us as we uncover the local stories of jazz, world fairs and much more.
+This tour is for people who love the state fair, want to learn about jazz and enjoy visiting spots with history hidden in plain sight.

 Omaha’s Parks and Boulevards